ENCCS/gpu-programming/content/1-gpu-history.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Compared to CPUs, GPUs can perform more calculations per watt of power consumed, which can result in significant energy savings.
+This is indeed evident from the `Green500 list <https://www.top500.org/lists/green500/2023/06/>`__.

 Cost-effectiveness
 ^^^^^^^^^^^^^^^^^^